Skip to Main Content

 Student Affairs

-The Taneja College of Pharmacy Office of Student Affairs (OSA) provides evidence-based and innovative student support services from recruitment through graduation utilizing a holistic and comprehensive philosophy encompassing all areas of personal development.
-Of highest priority, all practices focus FIRST on the best interest of students with foundational principles of integrity, lifelong learning, inter-professionalism, and leadership while incorporating assessment and evaluation of college and student outcomes.
+The Taneja College of Pharmacy’s Office of Student Affairs (TCOP OSA) provides evidence-based and innovative student support services from pre-matriculation through graduation.
+Utilizing a holistic and comprehensive philosophy to strengthen the personal and professional development of students, of highest priority, are practices which focus FIRST on building students’ foundational principles of integrity, lifelong learning, inter-professionalism, and leadership while incorporating assessment and evaluation of college and student outcomes.

 • Prior to matriculation, students are assigned a faculty student success coach for the duration of the PharmD program.
 Faculty coaches meet with students (coachees) individually and in small groups to assist students with developing the skills necessary to be successful in their future clinical practice.
 Additionally, faculty coaches serve in a mentoring role by providing coachees with personal, academic, and professional advisement; promoting and nurturing students’ lifelong learning endeavors; and encouraging students to seek and utilize necessary resources.